The most award winning

-Harris and colleagues report the results of a multicenter, 1-year, double-blind, placebo-controlled study of the effect on bone mineral density of risedronate (5 mg daily) combined with conjugated estrogens (0.625 mg daily) compared with estrogen alone in a total of 524 women.
+Harris and colleagues report the results of a multicenter, 1-year, double-blind, placebo-controlled study of the effect on bone mineral density (BMD) of risedronate (5 mg daily) combined with conjugated estrogens (0.625 mg daily) compared with estrogen alone in a total of 524 women.
 Forty-eight percent of the patients also received medroxyprogesterone (5 mg) in a sequential regimen.
-At the end of 1 year, both treatment groups increased bone mineral density.
+At the end of 1 year, both treatment groups increased BMD.
 (See Table).

 |Lumbar||Femoral spine||Midshaft neck||Radius|

 The only differences that achieved statistical significance were those in the femoral neck and midshaft radius.
 Bone biopsies in a subset of patients demonstrated normal bone structure and mineralization in both groups.
 After 1 year, there were 4 new vertebral fractures (2.6%) in the hormone-only group and 3 (1.8%) with the combined treatment; however, this study had insufficient power to detect meaningful differences in fractures.